Julio-Claudian dynasty: Survival after the fall of Nero

+The lineage of Augustus endured into the era of the Nerva-Antonine dynasty, the house that succeeded the Flavians.
 Augustus' bloodline outlived his dynasty through the descendants of his first granddaughter, Julia the Younger, who married Lucius Aemilius Paullus and gave birth to Aemilia Lepida.
 After marrying Marcus Junius Silanus Torquatus, Aemilia gave birth to several children, including Junia Calvina and Junia Lepida.
 Although Calvina died childless, she was married to Lucius Vitellius, whose elder brother was the short-lived emperor Vitellius.
 Her younger sister, Junia Lepida, married Gaius Cassius Longinus and produced a daughter called Cassia Longina.
 The Roman general Gnaeus Domitius Corbulo married Cassia, who provided him with two daughters, including Domitia Longina, later wife of the emperor Domitian.
+By her first husband, Lucius Aelius Lamia Plautius Aelianus, Domitia Longina may have been the mother or maternal grandmother of Lucius Fundanius Lamia Aelianus.
+Fundanius married Rupilia, sister of Rupilia Faustina, and had a son, Lucius Plautius Lamia Silvanus, consul in AD 145, as well as a daughter, Fundania, married to Marcus Annius Libo, consul in AD 128.
+Fundania's offspring included Marcus Annius Libo, suffect consul in AD 161, and Annia Fundania Faustina (d.
+AD 192), wife of Titus Pomponius Proculus Vitrasius Pollio.
+Faustina and both of her children, Titus Fundanius Vitrasius Pollio (d.
+AD 182) and Vitrasia Faustina, were executed by Commodus on the charge of conspiracy.

-The lineage of Augustus endured into the era of the Nerva-Antonine dynasty, the house that succeeded the Flavians.
 In addition to Cassia Longina, Junia Lepida gave birth to a son called Cassius Lepidus.
-Around AD 80 Lepidus had a daughter named Cassia Lepida, who married Gaius Julius Alexander Berenicianus.
+Around AD 80 Lepidus had a daughter named Cassia Lepida, who married Gaius Julius Alexander Berenicianus, a descendant of Herod the Great, Ptolemy VI Philometor and Antiochus VIII Gryphus.
 Julia Cassia Alexandria, Lepida's daughter by Berenicianus, married Gaius Avidius Heliodorus and ultimately gave birth to Gaius Avidius Cassius.
 Avidius Cassius had three children with his wife (named either Volusia Vettia or Volusia Maeciana); they were Avidius Heliodorus, Avidius Maecianus and Avidia Alexandra.
 In AD 175 Cassius was proclaimed emperor after he received erroneous news of the death of Marcus Aurelius, whose survival made Cassius a usurper of the empire.
 Cassius' rebellion ended three months into his bid for the throne when one of his centurions assassinated him in favour of Marcus Aurelius.
+Cassius' daughter, Avidia, is known to have had four children with her husband, Titius Claudius Dryantianus Antonius: the senator Claudius Cassius Aggripinus, Claudia Maeciana Alexandra, Claudia Vettia Agrippina, and Claudia Dryantilla Platonis, one of the women who took part in the ludi saeculares of the year AD 204.